 Stop seeking validation online.
 Find offline practices that benefit your self-love journey.
 Whether it is daily affirmations, customizing a self-care day for yourself or simply spending time with people that lift you up.
 When you stop relying on online validation, you will feel a weight lifted off of your shoulders.
 The goal is for social media to no longer hold this power over your self-esteem and confidence.

-Cyber Dive refers to its products and services as parenting tools because we have full faith that it can strengthen parent-child relationships.
+Cyber Dive refers to the Aqua One and its integrated parental monitoring app as parenting tools because we have full faith that it can strengthen parent-child relationships.
 We created our monitoring tools for parents who see the value in guiding their children to build healthy, mindful, digital habits.
 It is easy for children to get caught up in the world of TikTok or Snapchat and sometimes difficult for them to catch red flags on their own.
 Without any knowledge of how your child is interacting on social media, you are unable to provide them with the proper support that they need.
 For your digital native children, encouraging these habits can help them continue to develop and thrive as responsible online individuals.

 You have access to an intuitive analysis designed to present your child’s online activity unbiasedly so that you as a parent can implement the most effective steps moving forward.
+This includes access to all of your child's Mental Health Check responses to accurately gauge their overall well-being.
 We won’t tell you that what your child is doing is right or wrong, because that is up to you.
 We encourage you to talk with your child about your expectations for how they will use social media so that they are prepared to engage and explore with your guidance.
 As they begin to make their digital footprint, this involvement will set them on the right path.
 You can feel confident that social media will not create a divide between you and your child because you have both built a positive, mindful relationship with it.